Diversity of Answers to Conjunctive Queries: Introduction

-{\bf Summary of results.} \begin{itemize} \item We start our analysis of the \DiverseQ problem with the class of ACQs and study data complexity, query complexity, and combined complexity.
+\begin{itemize} \item We start our analysis of the \DiverseQ problem with the class of ACQs and study data complexity, query complexity, and combined complexity.
 With the size $k$ of the diversity set as the parameter, we establish $\xp$-membership for combined complexity, which is strengthened to $\fpt$-membership for data complexity.
-The $\xp$-membership of combined complexity is complemented by a $\wone$-lower bound of the \DiverseACQsum and \DiverseACQmin problems.
+The $\xp$-membership of combined complexity is complemented by a $\wone$-lower bound of the \DiverseACQstrmon problem.
 For the non-parameterized case, we show that even the data complexity is $\np$-hard. \item The $\fpt$-result of data complexity is easily extended to unions of ACQs.
 Actually, it even holds for arbitrary FO-queries.
-However, rather surprisingly, we show that the combined complexity and even query complexity of the \DiverseUACQsum and \DiverseUACQmin problems are $\np$-complete.
-The hardness still holds, if the size $k$ of the diversity set is 2 and the UACQs are restricted to unions of 2 ACQs. \item Finally, we study the \DiverseQ problem for the class $\CQneg$.
+However, rather surprisingly, we show that the combined complexity and even query complexity of the \DiverseUACQstrmon problem is $\np$-complete \revc{even when only looking for a pair of diverse answers.
+That is,} the hardness still holds if the size $k$ of the diversity set is 2 and the UACQs are restricted to unions of 2 ACQs. \item Finally, we study the \DiverseQ problem for the class $\CQneg$.
 As was mentioned above, the restriction to ACQs is not even enough to make the query answering problem tractable.
 We, therefore, study the \DiverseCQn problem by allowing only classes of CQs of bounded treewidth.
 The picture is then quite similar to the \DiverseACQ problem, featuring analogous $\xp$-membership, $\fpt$-membership, $\wone$-hardness, and $\np$-hardness results. \end{itemize}

 {\bf Structure.} We present some basic definitions and results in Section~\ref{sec:preliminaries}.
 In particular, we will formally introduce all concepts of parameterized complexity (complexity classes, reductions) relevant to our study.
 We then analyze various variants of the \DiverseQ problem, where $\calQ$ is the class of CQs in Section~\ref{sec:CQs}, the class of unions of CQs in Section~\ref{sec:UCQs}, and the class of CQs with negation in Section~\ref{sec:CQneg}, respectively.
-Some conclusions and directions for future work are given in Section \ref{sec:conclusion}. \ifArxivVersion Most proofs in the main body of the text are only sketched.
-Full details are provided in the appendix. \else Due to the space limit, most proofs are only sketched.
-Full details are provided in \cite{unsereLangversion}. \fi
+Some conclusions and directions for future work are given in Section~\ref{sec:conclusion}.